 How to keep SquirrelMail after removal

 We understand that SquirrelMail’s faithful fans will not welcome this decision, but we have good news!
 You can continue to use SquirrelMail after version 78 because cPanel & WHM supports custom webmail applications.
-Follow our documentation on Integrating Custom Webmail Applications, and get the code from the SquirrelMail GitHub.
+Follow our documentation on Integrating Custom Webmail Applications, and get the code from the SquirrelMail website.
 Just a note: it will be the server administrator’s responsibility to keep SquirrelMail up to date if updates are released.

 Removing SquirrelMail from our webmail options leaves us with only Horde and Roundcube.
 We have looked, but we haven’t found any obvious replacements for SquirrelMail.
 What would you like to see as a WebMail option?
 The only suggestion we have seen come up on the feature request site is AfterLogic Lite, though it hasn’t gathered much interest.